Blue Heron Paper Company: History

 In 1829, under the employment of the Hudson Bay Company, British fur trader John McLoughlin claimed two square miles of land around the Willamette Falls.
-Sawmills were erected to secure the land and began producing lumber for the Hudson Bay company.
+Sawmills were erected to secure the land and began producing lumber for the Hudson's Bay Company.
 In 1832, McLoughlin directed his employees to blast a mill race along the falls and begin further construction of mills and housing.
 Industrial expansion continued throughout the 1800s, and in 1866, Pioneer Paper Manufacturing Company was established.
 This was the first paper mill in Oregon.
 Pioneer Paper Manufacturing Company closed in 1867, and from it came two new companies: Oregon City Mills and Crown Paper Company.

 Oregon City Mills was a flour mill in operation until 1880, where it was purchased and then later absorbed into the Portland Flour Mills Co.
 Portland Flour Mills Co. was successful and stayed in operation until 1907, when it was purchased by W. P. Hawley and converted back into a paper mill, becoming The Hawley Paper Company.
 In 1948, The Hawley Paper Company was sold to Publishers Paper Co, who then became Smurfit Newsprint Corp in 1986.
 In 1998, Smurfit acquired Stone Container Corporation and became Smurfit-Stone.
 This acquisition was expensive and to help alleviate debts, the paper division of the company was sold to KPS Special Situations Fund LF of New York and mill employees in 2000.

 Under the title of Blue Heron Paper Company, production continued.
 By 2006, the company was completely employee owned and operated.
 In the years following the shift to employee ownership, Blue Heron's financial situation worsened.
 Prices for the paper waste needed to produce paper increased by 70 percent.
 This increase was widely attributed to overseas competition.
 In 2009, the company filed for chapter 11 bankruptcy protection.
 In 2011, Blue Heron Paper Company permanently closed citing rising paper costs and lack of investors.

 A major fire took place in January 2025.
-The fire was caused by a stove setup by transient squatters.
+The fire was caused by a stove set up by transient squatters.
 Prior to this fire, an arson fire caused some damage in 2020.
 Ever since its closure, the structure was frequently accessed by transients.